zaphosting/docs/docs/dedicated-linux-joplin.md

 ---
 id: dedicated-linux-joplin
 title: "Dedicated Server: Setup Joplin on Linux"
-description: Information on how to setup Joplin on your Linux Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to setup Joplin on your Linux Dedicated Server from ZAP-Hosting
 sidebar_label: Install Joplin
 services:
 - dedicated